Darshan5G/Youtube-Video-Link-Summarization/README.md

 - **Summarization**: Automatically summarize YouTube videos based on their transcript.
 - **Language Support**: Select from available transcript languages to ensure summaries are in the same language as the video.
 - **Speech Output**: Convert the generated summary into speech and play it back.
-- **Easy-to-use Interface**: Input the YouTube URL and interact with a simple UI to generate summaries and audio.

 ### Install Dependencies